TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### Mouse Input in 3D

 It is very important that you understand how mouse input is mapped to 3D coordinates when editing objects in TrenchBroom's 3D viewport.
 Since the mouse is a 2D input device, you cannot directly control all three dimensions when you edit objects with the mouse.
 For example, if you want to move a brush around, you can only move it in two directions by dragging it.
 Because of this, TrenchBroom maps mouse input to the horizontal XY plane.
 This means that you can only move things around horizontally by default.
-To move an object vertically, you need to hold #key(307) during editing.
+To move an object vertically, you need to hold #key(Alt) during editing.
 This applies to moving objects and vertices, for the most part.

 But this is not always true, since some editing operations are spacially restricted.
 For example, when resizing a brush, you drag one of its faces along its normal, so the editing operation is restricted to that normal vector.
 In fact, the mouse pointer's position must be mapped to a one-dimensional value that represents the distance by which the brush face has been dragged.
 Whenever mouse input has to be mapped to one or two dimensions, TrenchBroom does this mapping automatically and no additional thought is required.
 But if mouse input must be mapped to three dimensions, TrenchBroom does so by employing the editing plane metaphor explained before.